RiverGlide/CukeSalad/README.md

 All we've done is mapped `:the_number` to `:first_number` and `:to_the_number` to `:second_number`.
 There is a special method called "the" that allows you to reference the mapped values rather than the symbols derived from the scenario.

-Now all we need to do is create the corresponding methods in `calculating_individual.rb`...
+Now all we need to do is create the corresponding methods in `calculating_individual.rb`.

     module CalculatingIndividual